Accedian/ingestion-config/README.md

 `snmp-exporter-configuration`
 ---
 - Optional.
-For the high-data-rate SNMP configurations
+For the high-data-rate SNMP configurations where the SNMP Exporter architecture was chosen instead of the telemetry collector.
-- Used to store the snmp-exporter configuration
+- Used to store the snmp-exporter configuration.

 `README.md`
 ---